 We conducted a real-time comprehensibility analysis on L2 English spontaneous speech.
 Our experiment demonstrated that listeners experienced difficulty understanding similar regions, and that dynamic perceptive tests enabled the identification of these zones.
 We focused on the actual impact of WP pauses and incorrect stress patterns on listeners' perception.
 Analyses revealed a general increase in click frequency within the 3 s following WP pauses, whereas it remained under the average click frequency following BC and BP pauses.
-Recordings exhibiting more pauses in general were rated with higher fluency and comprehensibility, which can be counter-intuitive, but those with more WP pauses had lower ratings.
+Recordings exhibiting more pauses in general were rated with higher fluency and comprehensibility, which can be counter-intuitive.
 We also observed an increase in click frequency from 2 to 3s after an incorrectly stressed word, while it decreased during the 3s following a correctly stressed word.
-These results were expected, as WP pauses and incorrect lexical stress are known to be correlated with comprehensibility ratings, but this study proposed a method to observe their real-time impact on the listeners' perception.
+These results were expected, as WP pauses and incorrect lexical stress are known to be correlated with comprehensibility ratings, but this study measured their real-time impact on the listeners.

-A limitation of this study lies in the brevity of the recordings (ranging from 26 to 66s each).
+A limitation of this study lies in the brevity of the recordings (ranging from 26 to 66 s each).
 Their lack of context challenged raters, potentially impacting their comprehensibility judgments.
 Additionally, the small number of occurrences of WP pauses and correctly stressed words may have contributed to the weakly significant results in rank tests.
-Furthermore, pause categories could be refined, as some WP pauses can be very natural (e.g., emphasis or enumeration), while certain BP pauses can impact comprehensibility, as they are rarely observed in L1 contexts (e.g., between a pronoun and a verb) [33].
+Pause categories should be refined, as some WP pauses can be very natural (e.g., emphasis or enumeration), while certain BP pauses can impact comprehensibility, as they are rarely observed in L1 contexts (e.g., between a pronoun and a verb) [31].
 Pause duration thresholds could also be further discussed.
-A previous study demonstrated that a cutoff point of 250 ms shows a higher correlation with fluency ratings [34].
+A previous study demonstrated that a cutoff point of 250 ms shows a higher correlation with fluency ratings [32].
 Although we obtained similarly weakly significant results with this threshold, click frequencies showed more contrast with a cutoff point of 180 ms.